The World Unchained

 May we be inspired by the love and grace of God and empowered by the Holy Spirit to do the works of the kingdom and fight with great conviction, as Dr King Schultz fought, the injustices in our community and beyond its boundaries.
 It’s no simple task, but maybe we could keep each other accountable.
 Next time you see me, I’d appreciate it if you reminded me to be more like Jesus and Dr King Schultz.

-About ElijahMy name is Elijah Wade Smith (Elias Uaid Mac a' Ghobhainn) and I am a proud resident of Glasgow, Scotland.
-Currently, I am a PhD candidate in theology & art at the Institute for Theology, Imagination & the Arts at St Mary’s College, the University of St Andrews.
-My other interests include life in active community, writing, performing and partaking of music, collecting vinyl records, hiking, urban exploration, Celtic (football) and the Detroit Tigers (baseball).
+About ElijahMy name is Elijah and I am a proud resident of Glasgow.
+I serve as a probationary minister at Renfield St Stephen's Parish Church in Glasgow city centre and I am a PhD candidate in theology & art at the Institute for Theology, Imagination & the Arts at St Mary’s College, the University of St Andrews.
+My other interests include life in active community, writing, performing and partaking of music, collecting vinyl records, hiking/outdoors, urban exploration, Celtic (football) and the Detroit Tigers (baseball).